 If you are not concerned in a very accurate measurement of temperature, this is a good option.
 A simple dial thermometer has an accuracy of 1.5 % to 3 % of its Full-scale reading.
 It can measure from -60 to 600 degree Celsius.

 Why do we need to calibrate a dial thermometer?

 Dial Thermometers have bimetallic strips that expand and contract depending on the change of temperature.
 This expansion and contraction creates a wear and tear in the mechanical parts of the dial indicator as time passes.

 Also, these bimetallic metals have a different coefficient of thermal expansions in which exposure to a higher (or lower) level of temperature longer can significantly affect its sensitivity, therefore, affect the response.

 One good thing about calibration of dial thermometers is that most of it are adjustable.
 Some dial thermometers can be adjusted depending on the design.
 It has a screw in the back of the display where you can manually turn by a screwdriver.

-In this procedure, we will be using a metrology well as our reference standards.
-An actual temperature will be generated by the Metrology well,.
-The stem or probe of the dial thermometer is inserted on the insert hole of the Metrology well.
+The metal stem or probe of the dial thermometer is inserted on the insert hole of the Metrology well.
 The display of the Well will be compared to the display of the Dial thermometer.

 - Warm-up time ( Unit Under Calibration): At least 1 hour for proper stabilization